-Vicki joined the staff of NAMI Fox Valley in 2016 and serves as a Peer Program Coordinator.
+Vicki joined the staff of NAMI Fox Valley in 2016 and serves as the agency’s Peer Program Coordinator.
 In this role, Vicki is a Peer Support Specialist for the Ascend Initiative (a joint program of NAMI Fox Valley and Housing Partnership of the Fox Cities) and also assists with the management of the agency’s consumer support and education programs.

 Vicki received her Bachelor of Science in psychology and human services from Upper Iowa University and her LGBTQ Mental Health Certificate from the University of Milwaukee.
 She and her wife, Lydia, have four children and a granddaughter.
 In her spare time, Vicki enjoys photography, gardening, and walking her three dogs, Pepper, Penelope, and Sammie.